-7. Admission Arrangements
+6. Admission Arrangements

-- 7.1 Admission arrangements are controlled and managed by the East Kent Area Education Office in conjunction with the school.
-The current vacancy situation within the school is a key consideration in determining any pupil or student admission, as is Schedule 27 of the Education Act 1996. - 7.2 Pupils and students can be admitted from ages 4 to 19 provided they have an Education Heath and Care Plan (EHC) specifying a special need which is related to the provision designation of the school. - 7.3 Pupils will live in the district or in an adjacent district but Meadowfield is the nearest appropriate special school. - 7.4 Journey times will comply with the County Transport Policy.
+- 6.1 Admission arrangements are controlled and managed by the East Kent Area Education Office in conjunction with the school.
+The current vacancy situation within the school is a key consideration in determining any pupil or student admission, as is Schedule 27 of the Education Act 1996. - 6.2 Pupils and students can be admitted from ages 4 to 19 provided they have an Education Heath and Care Plan (EHC) specifying a special need which is related to the provision designation of the school. - 6.3 Pupils will live in the district or in an adjacent district but Meadowfield is the nearest appropriate special school. - 6.4 Journey times will comply with the County Transport Policy.

-8. Specialisms & Special Facilities
+7. Specialisms & Special Facilities

-- 8.1 Meadowfield School is the Swale District Special School for pupils with Profound, Severe and Complex Needs (PSCN).
+- 7.1 Meadowfield School is the Swale District Special School for pupils with Profound, Severe and Complex Needs (PSCN).
 The school was designed and built to be fully accessible to all pupils.

-- 8.2 Each Key Stage has a suite of rooms; from Early years through to Key Stage 2 these include classroom bases, and individual work spaces.
-Key Stage 3 and Key Stage 4 have a mix of subject teaching rooms, class-based rooms and individual work spaces.
+- 7.2 Each Key Stage has a suite of rooms including classroom bases; individual work spaces, and access to subject specific and specialist rooms including;

-- 8.3 The school has a range of specialist teaching rooms, these include

-- A designated phonics teaching area.
+- A designated phonics teaching area

 - An Art and Design Technology room

 - A Science room

-- A Food technology room
+- Food technology rooms

-- > A Music room and music practice room
+- A Music room and music practice room.

-- > A hydrotherapy pool with a suite of changing facilities
+- A hydrotherapy pool with a suite of changing facilities

 - Well-being hub including a nurture class

-- A sports hall & Well-being Fitness Gym
+- Sports halls & Well-being Fitness Gym

 - A soft play room

 - A sensory room

 - A medical room

 - A therapy room

-- 8.4 Learning outside the classroom is enhanced through:
+- 7.3 Learning outside the classroom is enhanced through:

 - Individual class outside space

 - Large playground areas

-- The sensory garden
+- > The sensory garden

 - The soft pore games area and playing field

 - A number of mini buses to facilitate offsite visits to enrich learning

-- Access to Forest school
+- Access to Forest school and local gym facilities

 - Local Community

-8.5 Pre-School, Satellite and 6th Form provision
+- 7.4 Pre-School, Primary and Secondary Satellites and 6th Form provision